 As of 2023, Timor-Leste's population is estimated at approximately 1.34 million people (World Bank, 2023), with a youthful demographic profile.
 Over 60% of the population is under the age of 25, reflecting high fertility rates averaging 4.2 births per woman (UNFPA, 2022).
-Figure 33 shows Timor-Leste Population Census 2022.
+Figure 33 shows the distribution of the Timor-Leste Population from the Census in 2022.
 This demographic trend has implications for the country's labour force, education system, and social services.
 Rural areas account for about 70% of the population, while Dili, the capital city, is the primary urban hub.
 Ethnically, the population is diverse, with Austronesian and Melanesian influences, and there are over 30 local languages spoken, in addition to the official languages of Tetum and Portuguese.

 Figure 33-Timor-Leste Population Census 2022.
-(Source: INE, IP., 2022)
+(Source: INE IP., 2022)